lsgomes/votingsystem/README.md

 *  Create an Associate
 *  Add an Associate to a Voting
 *  Open a time-limited Voting Session
-*  Receive an Associate Vote for an active Voting ession
+*  Receive an Associate Vote for an active Voting session
 *  Get the Voting results
-*  Get active
+*  Get all active Voting sessions

 ## Getting Started